What Is Office Etiquette and Why Is It Important In 2024?

 3. Respond in a Timely Manner

 Timeliness in email responses is a mark of professional courtesy.
-Even if it's a brief acknowledgment of receipt, responding promptly conveys your dedication and respect for others' time.
+Even if it's a brief acknowledgement of receipt, responding promptly conveys your dedication and respect for others' time.
 In a world where communication happens at the speed of light, timely responses contribute to the smooth flow of information and demonstrate your commitment to effective collaboration.

 4. Avoid All Caps and Overuse of Formatting